We Are The Warriors

 Associate Producer

 Mali Obomsawin is a citizen of the Odanak (Abenaki) First Nation.
 She is a musician, educator, racial justice advocate, writer, and #landback organizer.
-Mali plays music professionally as Mali Obomsawin (bassist, singer-songwriter, composer), and with the band Lula Wiles (Smithsonian Folkways Recordings), touring internationally and garnering acclaim from NPR Music, Rolling Stone, and Paper Magazine.
+Mali plays music professionally as Mali Obomsawin (bassist, singer-songwriter, composer), and with the band Lula Wiles (Smithsonian Folkways Recordings).
+Her debut album Sweet Tooth (Out of Your Head Records, 2022) has garnered international acclaim, named in ‘best of the year’ lists from The Guardian, NPR, and JazzTimes upon its release.
 As a writer, Mali works for Sunlight Media Collective and has recently published freelance work in The Boston Globe and Smithsonian Folklife Magazine while serving as the Executive Director of the Wabanaki-led nonprofit Bomazeen Land Trust.

 David Huot